-Architecture, grid, cloud, emulation, virtualisation
+Architecture, grid, booting, emulation, virtualisation, cloud

 See also deployment solutions.